Find Your Fit: Tips to find your right size when buying clothes online

 With any luck they will also include the actual garment measurements so you can understand the garment fit more as we describe below.

 To help you out all of our designs have the garment measurements so that you can then determine if it is somewhere that you want a tight or loose fit.
-See the Sizing tab for our Panelled Trousers to see how we do it.
+See the Sizing tab for our Oval Trousers to see how we do it.

 Know your key measurements